volcano-sh/kubegene-website/content/docs/_index.md

 +++
 title = "Documentation"
-description = "All of Kubegene documentation"
+description = "All of KubeGene documentation"
 +++